nasirlukman/nasirlukman.github.io/_posts/2024-11-25-bayes-unmixing.md

     </div>
 </div>
 <div class="caption">
     Image 4.
 Corner plot of the marginal posterior showing correlations between each endmember abundances.
-Red and blue line represent the expected value (mean) and the true value. the black stripped line represent the boundary of 90% confidence interval.
+Red and blue line represent the expected value (mean) and the true value.
+The black stripped line represent the boundary of 90% confidence interval.
 </div>